 the loss of any one automatic switching system or any automatic voltage control system for on-load tap changing.

 6.2.
 The steady state voltages are to be achieved without widespread post-fault re-despatch of generating unit reactive output or changes to set-points of SVCs or automatic reactive switching schemes and without exceeding the available reactive capability of generation or SVCs.
-In particular, following a secured event, the target voltages at Grid Supply Points should be achieved after the operation of local reactive switching and auto-switching schemes, and after the operation of Grid Supply Transformer tap-changers.
+In particular, following a secured event, the target voltages at grid supply points should be achieved after the operation of local reactive switching and auto-switching schemes, and after the operation of Grid Supply Transformer tap-changers.

 6.3.
 The pre-fault planning voltage limits and targets on the onshore transmission system are as shown in Table 6.1.